-Tips for simple problem resolution: (All brands / types of DC compressor refrigerators / refrigeration)
+Tips for simple problem resolution: (Applies to all brands / types of DC compressor refrigerators / refrigeration)

 Compressor fails to start or cuts out prematurely: